+92-051-8484-199 [email protected] Office No. 5, Plot No. 26, PHA Apartments, G-7/1, Islamabad.

 Aizaz Ali KhanPages: 1-11

 The Jirga system in Pakistan has historically served as an informal approach to imparting community-based justice.
 However, the practical implications of this system raise serious questions regarding its compliance with Islamic jurisprudence and constitutional mandates.
-This thesis analyses the Jirga system through an Islamic lens, exploring its conceptual foundation in Islamic law and iden ... read more
+This thesis analyses the Jirga system through an Islamic lens, exploring its conceptual foundation in Islamic law and identifying ... read more

 PDF